ninetymiles/qly-android/README.md

 ## Background

-It is a demostrate for remote desktop solution, with minimum client requirement, any device can use browser to access the device directly.
+It is a demostrate for remote desktop solution with minimum client requirement, any device can use browser to access the device directly.

 View only for now.